 - Embrace your inner 007 by making a visit to the Bond in Motion exhibition at the London Film Museum.

 - Be inspired by some of the most debated advertising campaigns standing up for diversity, environmentalism, human rights and more at Museum of Brands’ exhibition, When Brands Take a Stand.

 - Don't miss out on the rare opportunity of experiencing two of the Yayoi Kusama’s Infinity Mirror Rooms at Tate Modern.
 Until 9 May

 Discover more culture at the top museums in London.

 Where can I learn something new this spring?

-- Attend hands-on cooking classes at The Avenue Cookery School.
+- Attend hands-on cooking classes at The Avenue Cookery School and the Cookery School at Little Portland Street.
 Choose from evening, week-long and day classes.
 Ongoing

 - Or train your nose at Covent Garden's Floral Street’s Scent School, the first Wednesday of every month.
 Ongoing